 Same-Sex Marriages, Civil Unions, and Domestic Partner Benefits

-This area of the law is rapidly evolving in our nation’s courts and legislatures.
-Some states (and even some cities) have legalized same-sex marriages and/or civil unions, while others have amended their constitutions to forbid them.
+This area of the law is rapidly evolving in our nation’s courts and legislatures, and a good number of states (and even some cities) have legalized same-sex marriages and/or civil unions.
 Some companies, moreover, have chosen to offer benefits to their employees’ same-sex partners, and others cover both same-sex and opposite-sex but unmarried unions.

 Additionally, following the U.S. Supreme Court's ruling that Section 3 of the Defense of Marriage Act (DOMA) is unconstitutional, generally, federal laws that apply to spouses and married couples now apply equally to same-sex and opposite-sex couples who are legally married under state law.